Edge-Carolina/ship2/CORE_GUIDE.md

 - [ ] Tiny design polish
 - [ ] Docker devcontainer instead of venv
 - [ ] Different CI setup (GitLab, Buildkite, etc.)
+- [ ] Alternate lint/format tooling (biome, ruff, etc.)

 ### Explain and defend (answer in PR description)

-- What were your biggest architectural decisions and why?
+- Which optional improvements did you prioritize, and why?
 - What trade-offs did you make to meet the functional requirements?
 - If you changed anything from the template, what was your reasoning?
-- How did you balance getting it working vs. keeping it maintainable?
+- How did you balance quick delivery vs. long-term maintainability?